 - Check in with the senior loved one regularly.
 Focus on your loved one’s body language, and be sure to intervene when needed.
 Oftentimes relocating to a less busy room to rest is effective.
 Even though the senior may appear to be relaxed and content, it’s a smart idea to periodically ask simply, “How are you doing?” to bypass any possible issues before they arise.

 - Keep your senior loved one engaged.
 If at all possible, include the older adult in the activities other family members are taking pleasure in, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Frequently, long-term memory remains intact even as short-term memory is diminished, and holiday traditions such as these may trigger renewed interest.

 - Think through gift suggestions very carefully.
 For a senior with dementia, even the most innocuous gift might be dangerous.
 It’s best to stick to necessities: a warm blanket, a favorite kind of food, comfy slippers.
 If loved ones ask for specific gift ideas, the gift of respite care is one that’s always welcome!
 A professional home care agency, like Grace Home Care, can provide gift cards for specialized dementia care – providing a priceless gift for the senior along with his or her loved ones.

 For further tips and resources related to providing care for elderly with dementia and making the holiday season as enjoyable as you can, connect with Grace Home Care.
 Our dementia care team is highly skilled in the most compassionate, patient, and creative care techniques to help senior loved ones remain as safe, independent, and engaged as possible.
-Give us a call any time at 785-286-2273 to find out more about how we care for elderly with dementia in Topeka and the surrounding communities.
+Give us a call any time at 785-286-2273 to find out more about our Topeka dementia care.